dglt1/optimus-switch/README.md

   - from terminal:
      - `sudo cp /etc/switch/set-intel.sh /usr/local/bin/set-intel.sh`
      - `sudo cp /etc/switch/set-nvidia.sh /usr/local/bin/set-nvidia.sh`

+  - this last step is only if your nvidia BusID from lspci is different than the default's provided.
+   - `sudo nano /etc/switch/intel/no-optimus.conf`
+   -  edit the 2 lines that contain `0000:02:00.0` and change to match yours
+    - if your nvidia is at 01:00.0 then change both lins to look like this:
+    - `echo 'auto' > '/sys/bus/pci/devices/0000:01:00.0/power/control'`
+    - `echo -n 1 > '/sys/bus/pci/devices/0000:01:00.0/remove'`
+    - save/exit

  - **Done! now give it a try.